A Two-Part Machine Learning Approach to Characterizing Network Interference in A/B Testing: Exposure Mapping Framework And Overview of Our Approach

-The Stable Unit Treatment Value Assumption, or SUTVA, implies ``no interference'' between units, meaning that the potential outcome $y_i(\cdot)$ does not depend on the treatment assignment of any other users (i.e., $\vZ_{-i}$).
-However, this is often an unrealistic assumption in many settings.
-For example, in network settings, the unit's outcome can be dependent on the treatment assignment conditions of neighbors or even other units, through, for example, social contagion or displacement \citep{aral2012identifying,kramer2014experimental,weisburd2014hot,yuan2019gift}.
-Therefore, in the presence of interference one cannot specify the potential outcomes as a function of only the unit's own treatment assignment.
-Instead, $y_i$ would be a mapping from $y_i: \{0,1\}^N \rightarrow \mathbb{R}$, where $\mathbb{R}$ is the set of all real numbers and
+In network settings, the unit's outcome can be dependent on the treatment assignment conditions of neighbors or even other units\footnote{Examples include social contagion or displacement \citep{aral2012identifying,yuan2019gift,weisburd2014hot}.}, which violates the Stable Unit Treatment Value Assumption (SUTVA)~\citep{imbens2010rubin}.\footnote{This means the potential outcome $y_i(\cdot)$ does not depend on the treatment assignment of any other users (i.e., $\vZ_{-i}$).} In the presence of interference, $y_i$ would be a mapping from $y_i: \{0,1\}^N \rightarrow \mathbb{R}$, where $\mathbb{R}$ is the set of all real numbers and

 That is, each realization of the random assignment vector $\vZ$ may lead to a completely different observed outcome $Y_i$.
 Therefore, there could be $2^N$ rather than $2$ potential outcomes for each unit.